srovere/appsilon-marine/README.md

 # 4. UI and Server development

 This Shiny application was developed using [shiny.semantics] (https://github.com/Appsilon/shiny.semantic) package.
 The application is divided in three files (global.R, ui.R and server.R).
-The user interface has three componets: 2 dropdowns to allow the selecction of a *vessel type* and a *vessel* (considering the type selected beforehand).
-When a vessel (ship) is selected, the map at the bottom of the page is redrawn.
+The user interface has 5 components.
+User input consists of 2 dropdowns to allow the selecction of a *vessel type* and a *vessel* (considering the type selected beforehand).
+When a vessel (ship) is selected, the center map is redrawn.
 The longest stretch sailed by the selected ship is shown along with other useful information.
+At the bottom of the page, 2 widgets are displayed with information related to the longest stretch.
 A few styles were modified using the CSS file located at *www/css/styles.css*.

 # 5. Testing